EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 Do you confirm generation [yes]? y
 ```

-You should have a brand new `composer.json` file created as well with that final json content that `composer init` showed in the console.
+You should have a brand-new `composer.json` file created with that final json content that `composer init` showed us in the console.

 Alright, now let's, in that same directory, create two PHP files with the contents that we saw above.
 Here they are again for your convenience: